What are Alternative Energy Sources?

 ‘Geo’ means Earth and ‘thermal’ means energy.
 Geothermal energy means energy drawn or harnessed from beneath the earth.
 It is completely clean and renewable.
 Geothermal energy has been in used since last several years.
 The earth contains a molten rock called magma.
 Heat is continuously produced from there.
 The temperature increases about 3 degrees Celsius, for every 100 meters you go below ground.
 Below, 10,000 meters the temperature is so high, that it can be used to boil water.
 Water makes its way deep inside the earth and hot rock boils that water.
 The boiling water then produces steam which is captured by geothermal heat pumps.
 The steam turns the turbines which in turn activates generators.
 Read more about working of Geothermal energy here.

 Geothermal energy can be found anywhere on the earth.
-Most countries tap this energy to generate electricity and power millions of homes.
+Most countries tap this energy to generate electricity, using thermal mass flowmeters, and power millions of homes.
 The areas which have high underground temperatures are the ones which are the ones which are prone to earthquakes and volcanoes.
 The United States produces more Geothermal electricity than any other country in the world.
 Most hot water geothermal reservoirs are located in the western states, Alaska, and Hawaii.
 Geothermal energy is totally renewable as earth will continue to produce heat as long as we are all are here.
 If these resources are tapped and are utilized effectively, they can provide solution to the world’s power problems.

 Geothermal energy produces no pollution, reduces our alliance on fossil fuels.
 It also results in significant cost savings as no fuel is required to harness energy from beneath the earth.
 These advantages make geothermal energy as one the best alternative energy source.
 But, geothermal has its downsides too.
 It is suitable to particular region and cannot be harnessed everywhere.
 The earth may release some harmful gases while releasing the heat which may prove adverse from mankind.
 Also, the areas where this energy is harnessed are prone to earthquakes and volcanoes.
 Apart from that, setting up of geothermal power stations requires huge installation cost.
 Here are some pros and cons of geothermal energy.